-Climb to the Top is a unique opportunity where participants get to Climb to the Top of New England’s tallest building, the John Hancock Tower, while making a difference in the lives of those affected by MS!
+Climb to the Top is a unique opportunity where participants get to Climb to the Top of New England’s tallest building, the 200 Clarendon Tower, while making a difference in the lives of those affected by MS!

-Climb to the Top is held at the John Hancock Tower located at 200 Clarendon Street, Boston, MA.
+Climb to the Top is held at 200 Clarendon Street, Boston, MA.
 When arriving at the site, enter through the doors on the corner of Clarendon and Stuart Street.

 Directions by car

 Directions by public transportation

 Parking: There is discounted parking across the street at 100 Clarendon Street, Boston, MA.
 You will need to present valid ‘participant’ identification, such as your participant wristband or bib number, to the garage office in order to receive the validation.
 Rates are $15.00 for all day parking.

 Upon check-in, all participants who have met the $250 fundraising minimum will receive a timing chip with their participant bib.
 The timing chip will record your official course time, which is captured at the entrance and exit of the stairwells.
 The timing chips are disposable and do not need to be returned after the event.
 If you forget your timing chip the day of the event you will not be issued a new one.